 Silver Comet Village will have Certified Medication Aides to assist with or administer medications, as ordered by a physician.

-The cost of living in either an Assisted or Independent living community, will usually depend on the size/type of your living unit and the services you need.
+The cost of living in an independent or assisted living community typically depends on the size/type of living unit and the services/level of care the individual needs.
 Assisted living neighborhoods are required to disclose all available services and fees.

 Yes.
 All staff is trained in first-aid and CPR.
 In addition, employees are required to be trained in a variety of crucial topics applicable to their assigned duties.
 Some positions require specific certification, such as the Certified Medication Aides.